xp5-org/ntsc-framebuffer/README.md

 <br><br><br><br><br><br><br><br>

 # hvcounter
-This is the core of the circuit, its two 4040 counters, one driving the other. the first counts out 455 which is the number of horizontal pixels per row. the output is binary, and with enough AND gates alongside numerous D type flipflops, specific events can be timed out and set to form the sync timings needed
+This is the core of the circuit, its two 4040 counters, one driving the other. the first counts out 454 which is the number of inactive + active horizontal pixels per row. the output is binary, and with enough AND gates alongside numerous D type flipflops, specific events can be timed out and set to form the sync timings needed

 <img width="1116" alt="hv_counter_schematicblock" src="https://github.com/user-attachments/assets/ac2bd6a3-3dfa-4c98-8c49-ba28c4ea0735" />